Ranjika123/Same-Same-but-different-same-thing-on-different-languages-/README.md

 # Virtual Piano

-Virtual Piano is a simple musical keyboard application that allows users to play piano notes using the computer keyboard or by clicking on virtual piano keys.
+Virtual Piano is a simple musical keyboard application that allows users to play piano notes using the computer mouse by clicking on virtual piano keys.

 ## Features